strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - [Step 6 (optional) - Use MongoDB for the auth server's data source](#step-6---use-mongodb-for-the-auth-servers-data-source)
 - [Step 7 (optional) - Use MySQL for the auth server's data source](#step-7---use-mysql-for-the-auth-servers-data-source)

+>Anytime you find yourself lost or in an invalid state, please run the included
+>[`clean` script](./sample-configs/clean) (ie. `./sample-configs/clean`) to
+>reset the application to it's initial state.
+Then run any install script to
+>get bring the project back to the desired step (ie.
+>`./sample-configs/step-1/install`, etc).

 ###Step 1 - Copy files from `notes-app-plain` to `notes-app-gateway`

 ####Copy the resource server and client